Roots

 What is external and physical under the Old Covenant becomes internal and spiritual under the New Covenant.

 Of course, when we repent and believe in faith that Jesus' death and resurrection paid the penalty for our sin, we are born again—born of the Spirit, and our sins are forgiven.
 All of them—past, present, and future.
-At that moment we are sealed by the indwelling presence of the Holy Spirit, justified before God, reconciled to Him, and our eternal destiny is secure.
+At that moment we are sealed by the indwelling presence of the Holy Spirit, justified before God, eternally reconciled to Him, and our eternal destiny is secure.
 Sin's eternal penalty is no longer the issue, because we have been set free from the law of sin and death.
 Jesus dealt with our sin once and for all on the cross.

-But Christ told us to love God with all our hearts, all our souls, and all our minds, and to love others as we love ourselves, which is more or less the Reader's Digest version of the 10 Commandments.
-To the extent that we do that, to the extent that we obey the law of love He gave us, to that extent we fulfill the law.
+But Christ told us to love God with all our hearts, all our souls, and all our minds, and to love others as we love ourselves—which is more or less the Reader's Digest version of the 10 Commandments.
+To the extent that we are able to do that, to the extent that we obey the law of love He gave us, to that extent we fulfill the law.
 As we yield to the gentle, guiding power of the Holy Spirit and allow God's love to shine through us and to those around us, we obey His law, grow in our walk with Him, and store up treasure in heaven.

 God's grace doesn't give us a license to sin—it gives us the power to love.